-Despite substantial gains in secondary school enrollment in India, the median 9th grade student does not have gradelevel numeracy and English skills.
+Despite substantial gains in secondary school enrolment in India, the median Class 9 student does not have gradelevel numeracy and English skills.
 Previous studies of primary school students have shown that targeting instruction at the level of student learning instead of the curriculum can improve learning outcomes.
 However, whether targeted instruction led by existing teachers a) improves learning outcomes for remedial secondary school learners, or b) helps students pass the high-stakes exams required to complete secondary school are open and important questions.

-Utkarsh is a government-led remedial education program for students in grade 9 in Odisha, India.
-This program was designed by the Kusuma Foundation (now People for Action).
+Utkarsh is a government-led remedial education programme for students in Class 9 in Odisha, India.
+This programme was designed by the Kusuma Foundation (now People for Action).
 It groups students into "camps" according to their learning level where they work on level-appropriate skills, giving them the strong foundation that they need to tackle grade-level curriculum.
-This program will be evaluated using a 300-school, multi-armed randomized controlled trial (RCT) and will provide lessons for a subsequent state-wide scale up of the program.
+This programme will be evaluated using a 300-school, multi-armed randomised controlled trial (RCT) and will provide lessons for a subsequent state-wide scale up of the programme.

 To inform the design and implementation of the evaluation, a pilot was conducted in the 2018-2019 academic year.
-As part of evaluation activities, Abdul Latif Jameel Poverty Action Lab (J-PAL) enumeration teams visited 24 schools, interviewing 24 headmasters and 72 Class 9 teachers and interviewing and testing 622 Class 9 pupils in English, math, Odia, and EVS/Science.
-This report summarizes the findings from the pilot.
+As part of evaluation activities, Abdul Latif Jameel Poverty Action Lab (J-PAL) enumeration teams visited 24 schools, interviewing 24 headmasters and 72 Class 9 teachers and interviewing and testing 622 Class 9 pupils in English, mathematics, Odia, and science.
+This report summarises the findings from the pilot.
 A comparison of scores between the treatment and control groups suggests that Utkarsh may increase learning.
-Math, English and EVS/Science test scores in the Utkarsh Treatment group are approximately 0.27-0.29 standard deviations higher than in the control group, while Odia scores are 0.36 standard deviations higher.
-Due to limited statistical power, among other concerns, we caution that these are preliminary estimates.
-The estimates, however, they show real promise for a full evaluation.
+Mathematics, English and science test scores in the Utkarsh treatment group are approximately 0.27-0.29 standard deviations higher than in the control group, while Odia scores are 0.36 standard deviations higher.
+The average effect is about 0.3 standard deviations (SD) of test scores, which is quite large.
+According to Evans and Yuan (2019), a 0.3-SD gain is equivalent to between 1.7 and 2.5 years of typical progress in school.
+Due to limited statistical power, among other concerns, we caution that these are preliminary estimates and not statistically significant.
+The estimates, however, show real promise for a full evaluation.
 Nothing in the pilot data collection or analysis portends major issues for the research design or planned future data collection efforts for the full study.

-Utkarsh is the Odisha government's term for their implementation of Transform Learning, which was previously called the Secondary School Readiness Program (SSRP).
+&lt;sup>1 Utkarsh is the Odisha government's term for their implementation of Transform Learning, which was previously called the Secondary School Readiness Programme (SSRP).
 The SSRP was developed by the Kusuma Foundation with generous financial support from Kusuma Trust UK.
 KTUK's contribution has resulted in significant traction in an uncharted and important area of secondary education.
 A change in the Trust's strategy for India meant that it ceased its India operations from 31 December 2018.
 The Kusuma Foundation's core team has set up the broader Transform Initiative to take this work forward and impact the lives of millions of children via People for Action, an Indian NGO with startup support from KTUK.